jefdaj/ortholang-demo/README.md

 - [ ] loading a new script should also kill the currently running one
 - [ ] should clicking a function name kill the currently running one too? yeah
 - [ ] separate signal for the progress bar updates, which should be displayed in the command bar
-- [ ] blur the background properly (separate css element for it i guess)
-- [ ] try making the background subtle orange too

 files: